 Welsh taxes outlook

-We have prepared independent forecasts of devolved Welsh tax revenues for the 2019-20 Welsh Government Budget onwards.
+Since 2019, we have prepared independent forecasts of devolved Welsh tax revenues for the Welsh Government Budget.
 This is in accordance with the Welsh Government’s fiscal framework.

 We agreed a Memorandum of Understanding, Terms of Reference and a Financial Framework to guide this work.